wordswords/dotfiles/README.md

 13. When all goes horribly wrong, backup your changed files by manually `mv`-ing them out of the repo directory, delete your entire local copy, checkout again from master, and rebuild your commit by copying the backed up files in.
-14. Use github PR's 'changed files' tab for exactly what has changed, but don't forget the commits tab, there should only usually be one commit per PR.
+14. Use Github PR's 'changed files' tab for exactly what has changed, but don't forget the commits tab, there should only usually be one commit per PR.
 And remember the revert button on Github PRs.
-15. `git logline` for my custom oneline per commit log alias which includes useful extra information, see: https://ma.ttias.be/pretty-git-log-in-one-line/
+15. `git logline` for my custom one line per commit log alias which includes useful extra information, see: https://ma.ttias.be/pretty-git-log-in-one-line/
 16. `git checkout -- <filepath>` - this will overwrite your local changes to the file at <filepath> and restore the version in the latest commit on your